 Ever since graduating from college in 2012, Steven has cultivated a healthy obsession with personal finance.
 Without formal training in the field, he taught himself about debt, the stock market, real estate, insurance, and risk management through blogs, books, and old-fashioned experience.

-Aside from the important stuff, he’s also come up with a bunch of unusual little ways to make and save money, from credit card hacking, to restaurant menu hacking, to taking advantage of loopholes at casinos.
+Aside from the important stuff, he’s also come up with a bunch of unusual little ways to make and save money, from credit card churning, to restaurant menu hacking, to taking advantage of loopholes at casinos.